fmrtl73/pxdocs/content/release-notes/portworx.md

 * PWX-5762 - Add support for Azure Key Vault
 * PWX-6868 - Prometheus framework update  to add Portworx support
 * PWX-7448 - Show proper error for incorrect pxctl commands
-* PWX-7468 - node-wiper script to wipe the namespace created by k8s secrets
+* PWX-7468 - node-wiper script to wipe the namespace created by Kubernetes secrets
 * PWX-7481 - Shared volume failed to detach with an error that the Volume is mounted while Volume was not mounted
 * PWX-7485 - Display an appropriate message when cluster-wide diags can not be collected
 * PWX-7491 - Drive provisioning fixes for issues where extra drives were created than what was specified in the spec.